 This is such a worthwhile hike for the effort – reward ratio.
 In just two hours you can be standing on the summit, enjoying the views.
 Note that the last 10 minutes of hiking require a bit of easy scrambling.
 There are excellent hand and footholds and only a minor amount of exposure.

 The hike starts off easily at the locked gate.
 Follow the flat, curving road for 1.2 km.
 Along part of the road there is a flume – the V-shaped structure pictured two photos below, that reroutes water from Kent Creek.

-Near the end of the flume and directly across from the set of stairs pictured below is the start of the trail up to the South End of Lawson.
+Near the end of the flume and directly across from the set of stairs pictured below is the start of the trail up to South Lawson Peak.
 Cross the small creek and start hiking up on the obvious trail.
-It’s steep immediately.
+It’s catch-your-breath steep immediately.

 Views on the South Lawson hike